 Mogo has issued corporate bonds, available on the Frankfurt Stock Exchange.
 The company will use part of the bond’s proceeds to refinance some of the loans funded through Mintos Marketplace.
 From 15 November 2019, over the following two weeks Mogo is considering to repurchase up to EUR 25 million of loans (both performing and non-performing).

-Also in November, Mintos has published the statistics for the period between 1 January 2019 and 31 October 2019 (here).
+Also in November, Mintos published the statistics for the period between 1 January 2019 and 31 October 2019 (here).

 New originators in September: